I Am Ozzy

 I Am Ozzy is the autobiography of Ozzy Osbourne, singer of Black Sabbath and solo artist.
 It chronicles his life, beginning as a child, followed by his career as a vocalist.
 The book was widely praised by its readers for its level of detail and humour.

 The book was co-written by Chris Ayres, due to Osbourne's dyslexia.
 The audiobook was read by Frank Skinner.

 Reception

 In 2010, Osbourne won the "Literary Achievement" honour for his memoir, I Am Ozzy, at the Guys Choice Awards at Sony Pictures Studio in Culver City, California.
 Osbourne was presented with the award by Sir Ben Kingsley.
 The book debuted at No. 2 on the New York Times hardcover non-fiction best-seller list.
-The book holds a 4.07 rating of 5 on goodreads.com.